Bank of America Plaza (Atlanta): Renovations and sustainable building initiative

 Beginning in 2016, $15 million will be invested over the next few years to significantly modernize the common areas including the lobby, west wing and some deferred maintenance.

 Building ownership

 BentleyForbes acquired the building from Cousins Properties in 2006 for $436 million, a record price at $348 per square foot.
 In 2012, LNR and lenders acquired the property via foreclosure.

 In 2013, CWCapital took over the asset management, sponsoring and representing the building's bond holders from LNR and hired real estate services company Cushman & Wakefield and property manager Onyx Equities.

 In 2016, a fund managed by San Francisco-based Shorenstein Properties acquired the building.
 CBRE Group was hired to head leasing efforts.

-The largest tenant in the building is Troutman Sanders, a law firm.
+The largest tenant in the building is Troutman Pepper, a law firm.

-In 2022, CP Group, the second-largest landlord in Atlanta, and HPS Investment Partners acquired the iconic building in a joint venture for an undisclosed price.
+In 2022, CP Group, the second-largest landlord in Atlanta, and HPS Investment Partners acquired the building in a joint venture for an undisclosed price.

 In popular culture

 The building appears as the headquarters of Westgroup Energy in the AMC period drama Halt and Catch Fire.

+This elegant tower frequently appears in cityscapes on the Netflix series The Resident.